VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/AccountCreationResultType.md

 # AccountCreationResultType

-The `AccountCreationResultType` represents the result of an account creation operation.
+This type represents the result of an account creation operation.

 ## Fields